 The state will send your Annual Report notices to this email address.
 Like all the information in your articles, your email will become part of your public corporate record.
 Tip: Rather not end up with an inbox full of spam?
 At Northwest, we allow our clients to list our email address here.

 6. Website Address

 If you have a website, you can include it here, but this is optional.

 The state wants to know if you have any other West Virginia businesses (and if so, how many and in which counties).
 You can answer if you want, or you can tick the box that says “Decline to answer.”

 8. Authorized Shares

 Unless you’re a non-profit corporation, you’ll need to authorize shares.
 List the number of shares and their par value.
 (Par value is the “face value” of a share that’s listed on stock certificates—typically it’s the lowest value at which a share can be traded.)
 Multiply the number of shares by the par value per share to get the total value of all authorized capital stock.

-There are a few specific questions here related to what type of business you’re creating.
+In this same section, there are a few specific questions here related to what type of business you’re creating.
+You’ll need to note if your company will do business as a consumer litigation financier, and provide an additional application if so.
 For-profit corporations have to indicate if they’re a benefit corporation or a scrap metal dealer (if you’re the latter, you’ll need to fill out additional paperwork).
 Non-profit corporations have to note whether or not they’ll have members.